Memorable Manitobans: Margaret MacTavish Rogers Konantz (1899-1967)

 Community activist, MP (1963-1965).

-Born in Winnipeg on 30 April 1899, daughter of Robert Arthur Rogers and Edith McTavish, sister of J. A. Rogers, she was educated at the Winnipeg Model School, Bishop Strachan School (Toronto) and Miss Spence’s School (New York).
-She married Gordon Edward Konantz on 11 February 1922.
-Their sons were William Konantz (husband of Mary Anne McPhee) and Gordon Konantz.
+Born at Winnipeg on 30 April 1899, daughter of Robert Arthur Rogers and Edith Frances McTavish, she was educated at the Winnipeg Model School, Bishop Strachan School (Toronto) and Miss Spence’s School (New York).
+On 11 February 1922, she married Gordon Edward Konantz and they had three children: Barbara Anne Konantz (1923-1990, wife of Ian Aldous MacLean), William Gordon “Bill” Konantz (1925-2010, husband of Mary Anne McPhee) and Gordon E. Konantz (b 1932, husband of Gail Macdonald (1936-2018)).
 She served as President of the Junior League of Winnipeg (1928-1929) and President of the Central Volunteer Bureau during the Second World War.

 “These twelve Manitobans to receive Golden Boy Awards,” Winnipeg Free Press, 18 June 1960, page 12.